Job submission¶

 .
 It is possible to request multiple GPUs as well, but please ensure that your job can actually consume them.
 Requesting more than 1 GPU without changing the way your applications run will not make them run faster and may increase the time your job waits in the queue.

 .
 As with the number of GPU devices, you only need to do so when your application runs out of GPU memory on the nodes with 16 GB of on-board memory.
 Your job will not run faster on a high-memory node.
-For convience we've added a module for V100's with 32GB GPU RAM, you can simply call module load v100-32g
+For convenience we've added a module for V100's with 32GB GPU RAM, you can simply call module load v100-32g

-If you need at least 32GB of GPU RAM and you don't have a preference between the 32GB V100 or 80GB A100 GPUs, you can use the following two flags when submitting your job or interactive session: --gres=gpu:1 --constraint="GPUMEM32GB|GPUMEM80GB"
+If you need at least 32GB of GPU RAM and you don't have a preference between the 32GB V100 or 80GB A100 GPUs, you can use the following two flags when submitting your job or interactive session: --gpus=1 --constraint="GPUMEM32GB|GPUMEM80GB"

 .
 You will then receive whichever GPU is first available (and cost contributions will apply according to the GPU you receive).